 - Death Is Cheap: Within the show, Happy is killed several times, but except the last time, he's either revived by somebody else, or just reforms himself with no explanation as to how.

 - Don't Go in the Woods: You shouldn't.
 Seriously, you really shouldn't go into the woods.
 The blogger does go there, and finds the bodies of Kevin Costo, Blair Meyes and Miranda, along with Forenzik, who tries to kill him.

 - Door Stopper: The entire series is very, very long.
 If every canon story was added together, including the Forenzik Journals, The Insane Man, and Happy's Fun Riot, it would equal 398,273 bytes.
 Also, if they were all on a single page for whatever reason, it would be the second longest page on the Creepypasta Wiki, only being beaten by "Fuck the 2/19th".

 - Exactly What It Says on the Tin: This happens a lot in the pasta, like Happy Appy and "Mean Miranda", to mention two.

-- Expository Theme Tune: All three incarnations of the theme song has diffrent lyrics, but the same message; Happy 'helps' children.
+- Expository Theme Tune: All three incarnations of the theme song have different lyrics, but the same message: Happy 'helps' children.

 - Freeze-Frame Bonus: In The True Vision, one of the images Forenzik places on the blogger's computer is a gif of Happy Appy holding a knife saying "That's natural children".
 For a single frame, Happy Appy has blood all over him and his knife.